vLAR-group/GrabS/README.md

 ...
 ```

-After compiling GAPS and downloading watertight Shapenet data, we can run the below command to compute Ground Truth SDF:
+After compiling GAPS and downloading watertight Shapenet data, we can run the following command to compute Ground Truth SDF:
 ```shell script
 python cal_gaps.py
 ```